Dominikdeimel/mi-web-technologien-beiboot-ss2020-AnleAnja/docs/adr/0013-dev-modes.md

 ## Considered Options

-* Multiple docker compose files
+* Multiple docker-compose files
 * Environment variables

 ## Decision Outcome

-Chosen option: The multiple docker compose files, because the implementation and usage are easier.
+Chosen option: The multiple docker-compose files, because the implementation and usage are easier.

 ## Pros and Cons of the Options

 ### Multiple docker compose files

-* Good, because of previous experience with the docker compose files
+* Good, because of previous experience with the docker-compose files
 * Good, because it provides an easy solution to add more modes in the future
 * Good, because starting the modes is very easy

 ### Environment variables

 * Good, because everything is combined in one file
-* Bad, because there's no  prior experience with docker compose files
+* Bad, because there's no  prior experience with environment variables

 ## Links